zulip/zulip/docs/subsystems/hashchange-system.md

   will be visited).
-- The user clicking some in-app click handler (e.g., "Channel settings" for an individual channel), that potentially does several UI-manipulating things including e.g., loading the channels overlay, and needs to update the hash without re-triggering the open animation (etc.).
+- The user clicking some in-app click handler (e.g., "Channel settings" for an individual channel), that potentially does several UI-manipulating things including, for example, loading the channels overlay, and needs to update the hash without re-triggering the open animation (etc.).
 - Within an overlay like the channels overlay, the user clicks to another part of the overlay, which should update the hash but not re-trigger loading the overlay (which would result in a confusing